-- 6.3.3 Documentation indicating that satisfactory arrangements have been made regarding an existing development's private sewage disposal system may be a condition of subdivision approval for country residential development. - 6.3.4 Sufficient documentation indicating that a residential septic field system can be properly installed shall be a condition of a subdivision approval for a country residential lot with an area less than 4.04 ha (10.0 ac).
+- 6.3.3 Documentation indicating that an existing development's private sewage disposal system is in compliance with the Provincial Sewage Regulations, shall be a condition of subdivision approval. - 6.3.4 Sufficient documentation indicating that a Provincially authorized residential septic field system can be properly installed shall be a condition of a subdivision approval for a country residential lot with an area less than 4.04 ha (10.0 ac).